Exit1947/OnlineMarketplaceAPI/README.md

 # OnlineMarketplaceAPI
-Realizing api for online marketplace.
+Realizing api for online marketplace using Spring Boot framework.